quacksouls/bitburner/doc/guide/start.md

 ## Study

 To raise your Hack stat, click on the City tab and locate Rothman University on the city map.
 Refer to the image below.
-Choose the option `Study Computer Science (free)` to start gaining Hack XP.
+Choose the option <kbd>Study Computer Science (free)</kbd> to start gaining Hack XP.
 Focus on studying for ten or more minutes to raise your Hack stat to about 10 or higher.
 When you have 10 Hack or more, stop taking the course to focus on another task.

 ![Rothman University](image/rothman-university.png "Rothman University")